wkolowski/Type-Theory-Wishlist/README.md

 Not very relevant papers:
 - [Subtyping dependent types](https://www.sciencedirect.com/science/article/pii/S0304397500001754)

 **Status: Universe cumulativity is semi-standard, as some proof assistants don't have it.
-Subtyping for records is standard in the languages that have "structural" record types.
+Subtyping for records is standard in languages that have "structural" record types.
 Subtyping of anything else in type theory is mostly wild speculations.**

 ### Subtyping for records and sums